kizito9898/IT-Documentation/MDM/Duo-MFA.md

 - Navigate back to the details and paste the API hostname
 - Add the **Integration Key** and **Security Key** from the deployment log

+# Duo MFA: Final Steps & Troubleshooting

+## Testing Duo After Final Install
+- Click on video and finish the installation.
+- Once it's done, test if it works.

+---

+## Devices on Duo

+- Go to `Devices` → `Phones or Endpoint` → Devices enrolled to Duo.
+- You will see all the devices managed by your organization.
+- For my test, I only have one device here (sent from Luke for use).
+- You can send Duo push to verify the user’s identity.

+---

+## Troubleshooting Duo Help Desk Issues

+### Scenario:
+User gets a new phone.
+When trying to log in to their email or VPN, the Duo prompt fails or doesn’t show.

+### Steps:
+- Verify user's identity.
+- Check if they still have access to Duo on old phone or not.
+- Navigate to Duo Admin Panel → `Users` → Scroll down to the user.
+- Remove/delete old device → Add a new device.
+- Choose Mobile → Enter their number → They install the Duo app.
+- Scan the QR Code.

+---

+**Note:** Guiding the user through the process is very vital for the role of an IT Helpdesk agent.